By Ashley Baxter and Hey Monty!

 Do you know that your kitchen scraps and the compost bin at the bottom of your yard can help save the world?
 Want to know how?

 Our planet is warming, our population continues to explode at an exponential rate and we’re depleting our soils faster than nature can replenish them.
-Fortunately though, most of us are also trying to change this.
+Fortunately, though, most of us are also trying to change this.

 The zero-waste movement is on a roll.
 We’re moving rapidly to renewable energy sources, we’re buying more fuel-efficient cars and we’re a lot less likely to deliberately trash our environment.
 We’re more aware and better educated.
 Most of us are committed to a better future.

-Which brings us back to the humble compost bin.
+This brings us back to the humble compost bin.